 How to Deliver a Eulogy with Confidence

-You Don't Have to Be Good At This
+Do You Have to Be a Good Public Speaker?

-The first thing to understand is that no one in that room expects a polished performance.
+No. The people in that room are not expecting a polished performance.
 They expect someone who loved this person to stand up and say so.
-That's the whole job.

-The people listening are not there to judge your delivery.
-They're grieving too.
+The people listening are grieving too.
 When you stand up, they're with you.
 Most of them are quietly relieved that someone else is doing the speaking.
-Your job is not to be impressive — it's to be present.
+Your job is not to be impressive.
+It's to be present.

-The single most important thing you can do before the day is read your eulogy out loud, to yourself, at least five times.
-Not in your head — out loud, standing up, at the pace you'll actually speak.
+Read your eulogy out loud, to yourself, at least five times.
+Not in your head.
+Out loud, standing up, at the pace you'll actually speak.

 If possible, read it out loud to one other person before the service.
 A partner, a sibling, a friend.
 You don't need feedback.
 You just need to have said these words in front of another human being at least once before the day.

-Print your eulogy in a font size large enough to read easily — 14pt or bigger.
+Print your eulogy in 14pt font or bigger.
 Double-space the lines.
-Bring two printed copies.
-Put them in separate places.
+Your hands will be shaking and tears will blur your vision, so large, clear text on paper is a lifeline.
+Bring two printed copies and put them in separate places.
 Funerals are already stressful enough without having to search for a piece of paper.

 Drink water before you speak.
 Not too much, but enough.
 A dry mouth makes everything harder.